Genesis Rabbah: Manuscripts

+Content and structure

+Content

-Genesis Rabbah contains many simple explanations of words and sentences, often in the Aramaic language, suitable for the instruction of youth.
-It also contains varied aggadic expositions popular in the public lectures of the synagogues and schools.
+Genesis Rabbah contains many simple explanations of words and sentences, often in Late Aramaic, suitable for instructing youth.
+It also includes varied aggadic expositions popular in the public lectures of the synagogues and schools.
 The editor of the midrash has strung together various longer or shorter explanations and aggadic interpretations of the successive passages, sometimes anonymously, sometimes citing the author.
-The editor adds to the running commentary longer aggadic disquisitions or narratives, connected in some way with the verse in question, or with one of the explanations of it — a method not unusual in the Talmud and in other midrashim.
+The editor adds to the running commentary longer aggadic disquisitions or narratives, connected in some way with the verse in question or with one of the explanations of it—a method not unusual in the Talmud and other midrashim.

-The first chapters of Genesis, on the creation of the world and of man, furnished especially rich material for this mode of exegesis.
-Whole sections are devoted to comments on one or two verses of the text.
-Many references to contemporary philosophical thought are made with the purpose of refuting the opinions of nonbelievers.
+The Genesis creation narrative furnished vibrant material for this mode of exegesis.
+Whole sections are devoted to comments on one or two text verses.
+Many references to contemporary philosophical thought are made to refute the opinions of nonbelievers.
 References to contemporaneous conditions and historical events also occur.
 It is characteristic of the midrash to view the personages and conditions of the Bible in the light of the contemporary history of the time.

-Though the stories embraced in Genesis furnished little occasion for comments on legal topics, Genesis Rabbah contains a few short legal (or halakic) sentences and quotations taken from the Mishnah and other sources.
-This midrash is rich in sublime thoughts and finely worded sentences, in parables, and in foreign words, especially Greek.
+Though the stories embraced in Genesis furnish little occasion for comments on halakha, Genesis Rabbah contains a few short sentences and quotations taken from the Mishnah and other sources.
+Its midrash contains philosophical dialogue, expansions on close textual readings, parables, and foreign words, especially Roman-era Greek.

 Form

-This extensive and important midrash, which forms a complete commentary on Genesis, and exemplifies all points of midrashic exegesis, is divided into sections.
-Prefaces head these sections.
-It is by these means distinguished from the tannaitic midrashim to the other books of the Torah, such as Mekilta, Sifra, and Sifre.
-Every chapter of the Genesis Rabbah is headed by the first verse of the passage to be explained, and is introduced, with few exceptions, by one or more prefatory remarks starting from a verse taken from another Biblical passage as text — generally from the Writings or Ketuvim.
-By various explanations of these texts, a transition is effected to the exposition of the particular verse of Genesis heading the section.
-There are in the Genesis Rabbah about 230 of these passages.
-About 70 are cited with the name of the Rabbi with whom they originated or whose explanation of the verse in question was used as an introduction to the section of Genesis Rabbah.
+This extensive and important midrash forms a complete commentary on Genesis and exemplifies all points of midrashic exegesis.
+It is divided into sections headed by prefaces.
+It is by these means distinguished from the tannaitic midrashim to the other books of the Torah, such as the Mekhilta, Sifra, and Sifre.
+Every chapter of the Genesis Rabbah is headed by the first verse of the passage to be explained.
+With few exceptions, it is introduced by one or more prefatory remarks starting from a verse taken from another biblical passage as text, generally from the Ketuvim.
+Through various explanations of these texts, a transition is made to the exposition of the particular verse of Genesis heading the section.
+There are about 230 of these passages in the Genesis Rabbah.
+About 70 are cited with the name of the Rabbi with whom they originated or whose explanation of the verse in question was used to introduce the section of the Genesis Rabbah.